 - Chaperoning.
 Your loved one has the right have visitors and enjoy their company.
 If staff seems to be hovering or interrupting without reason or don’t seem to be able to let you visit your loved one, then this could indicate that abuse or neglect is happening.

 If you notice these signs and believe your loved one is in a dangerous situation, you should reach out to authorities immediately.
-They can take care of the safety issue and help your loved one get to a safe environment.
-After that, you can look toward getting justice for your loved one.
+Contacting Adult Protective Services can help you get your loved one to a safe place.
+From there, you can seek your legal options.

-Our lawyers are here for you.
+Our lawyers are here for you if your loved one has been abused or neglected in Fayetteville or anywhere in the state of Arkansas.
 We realize it can be difficult to learn your loved one’s well being has been put at risk.
 We’ll do everything we can to fight for their rights.

 Get the Representation You Deserve

-While there are many ways for a nursing home to be negligent, our lawyers are up to the task of investigating your loved one’s case.
+While there are many ways for senior care homes to be negligent, our nursing home abuse lawyers are up to the task of investigating your loved one’s case.
 We’ll look into records of who was taking care of your loved one, the care your loved one was supposed to receive, their medical records, and more to figure out who acted negligently and how their negligence harmed your loved one.

 To get started on your case, give our office a call today.
 In a free consultation, we’ll review your case for validity and if you decide to proceed with us, we can talk about how to move forward.
 This process may be difficult and emotional, but you will be giving your loved one a voice and could possibly prevent this from happening to another family.